The Economic Price of Sexual Harassment

 Sexual harassment in the workplace isn’t just a social issue—it’s economic as well.

 In 2013 then-mayor of San Diego, Bob Filner found himself at the end of a sexual harassment scandal.
 The mayor was sued by one woman for harassment and was also accused of numerous cases of improper conduct from dozens of other women.
 The city of San Diego refused by pay Filner’s legal bills resulting from his defense in the case, whereas the former mayor had previously requested that the city pay his bills, saying he never received proper training mandated under California law.
 If the city had been required to pay those bills, it would have amounted to a $3 million hit for taxpayers.
+See how you can prevent sexual harassment in your organization.

 In 2013, the Fiscal Times covered the Filner case as well as the costs associated with sexual harassment claims.
 Peter Stark, a consultant who works to help companies prevent sexual harassment, said if a lawsuit is brought forward by an employee the company will likely rack up at least $100,000 in legal bills and investigations, and this is even if the company wins.
 Many of these lawsuits are settled out of course, but firms that are found guilty in a trial can pay huge amounts of money.
 The federal law caps these payouts at $300,000, which does not include the costs of legal fees and lost wages, but state laws will typically award quite a bit more to accusers.
 In the event egregious behavior is believed to have been at play, it’s not uncommon to see settlements in the millions.